At stake in Ukraine is the direction of human history, – Yuval Noah Harari for The Economist

 Yuval Noah Harari is a historian, philosopher and author of “Sapiens” (2014), “Homo Deus” (2016) and the series “Sapiens: A Graphic History” (2020-21).
 He is a lecturer in the Hebrew University of Jerusalem’s history department and co-founder of Sapienship, a social-impact company.
 [The Economist Article]

-Previous articleUkrainians are ‘elder brothers’ of the Anglo-Saxons and Scandinavians.
+Previous articleUkrainians are a brotherly nation to the Anglo-Saxons and Scandinavians.
 They have no relation to the Muscovites-Russians

 Next articleSharp difference exists between Ukrainians and Russians, – Ivan Bunin, the first Russian Noble Prize in Literature laureate